pykale/pykale/CONTRIBUTING.md

 We follow PyTorch to use **US English spelling**.

-### Fork and pull
+### Branch, fork and pull

+A maintainer with *write* access can [create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) directly here in `pykale` to make changes under the [shared repository model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models),  following the steps below while skipping the fork step.

-Use the [*fork and pull* model]((https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models)) to contribute code to PyKale:
+Anyone can use the [*fork and pull* model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models) to contribute code to PyKale:

 - [**Fork**](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) pykale (also see the [guide on forking projects](https://guides.github.com/activities/forking/)).
   - Keep the fork master branch synced with `pykale:master` by [syncing a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).